The added revenue your practice generates from clinical trials is at serious risk. Practice-based clinical trial billing .

 And, you don’t have to intentionally bill incorrectly to be found guilty and fined for violating the False Claims Act.
 Even innocent mistakes can result in significant legal costs and penalties.

-Here are just a few of the practice-based clinical trial billing compliance strategies you’ll learn when you attend this upcoming, expert-led 90-minute online training:
+Here are just a few of the practice-based clinical trial billing compliance strategies you’ll learn when you attend this expert-led 90-minute online training:

 - Get reimbursed for all possible services, without overstepping allowed billing services

 - Improve routine cost reimbursement by better determining if your trial is considered “qualifying”

 - Boost clinical trials revenue by improving NCD 310.1 usage accuracy

 - Utilize a coverage analysis to increase billing accuracy for clinical trial-related items and services

 - Avoid common compliance traps by using real-life enforcement examples

 - Discover the biggest barriers to compliant clinical trials billing—and how to fix them